Cyamo-CC/Project3_Rest_api/README.md

 I could have had more paths but I am a busy woman and didn't have time to make extra... except the  .patch path.
 Gave some extra love to that and I am quite proud.
 The given grade depends on the score and the score is set to be random.
 Also the time is current timestamp.

+Maybe in future do something about the delete route.
+So Postman prosesses correctly.

 I used MongoDBs default database "Restaurants" in this app.
 Remind me to switch my password after this project is graded.